har-y/todo-app/README.md

 **install dependencies. make sure you already have [`nodejs`](https://nodejs.org/en/) & [`npm`](https://www.npmjs.com/) installed in your system.**

 ```
-$ npm install or yarn
+$ npm install or yarn install
 ```

 **run it**